elves/elvish/website/ref/language.md

 **Note**: Since `&` is a [metacharacter](#metacharacters), it can be used to start an option immediately after the command name; `echo&sep=, a b` is equivalent to `echo &sep=, a b`, just less readable.
+This might change in future.

 ## Special command